tscholze/kotlin-kotlog-cli/README.md

 ```

 ### Using configuration file
 Otherwise, Kotlog will try to load the configuration file (`~/.kotlog`) from the file system.
-Run `./kotlog -cc` to create a new file.
+Run `./kotlog` to create a new skeleton configuration file.

 ```json
 {